Rig-Labs/moor-docs/07-collateral-types.md

 - Trust minimized & timely redemption mechanism.
 If the liquid-staked asset can be easily redeemed for underlying collateral tokens, it greatly reduces the potential for Liquidation Cascade.
 - Potentially higher collateralization ratio for Liquid Staked tokens.
 - Oracle price feed

-Collateral types we do not intend to support:

-- Centralized stablecoins like USDC/USDT

-Centralized stablecoins such as USDC and USDT are subject to regulatory freezing and mismanagement of collateral by centralized issuance entities, again posing massive counterparty risk to a decentralized stablecoin protocol.